-Ardanela Ridzalovic, UNV Country Coordinator, Bosnia and Herzegovina.
-Leading and managing the UNV Field Unit since august 2018.
-Responsible for effective strategic planning, leading to mobilization and placement of UN Volunteers, operational support to volunteers, and advocacy and positioning of UNV interests in the country.
-Holds MA in International Relations and Diplomacy, from Faculty of Political Sciences, University in Sarajevo.
-Prior to joining UNV Field Unit, gained expertise in project management, while working for British Embassy in Sarajevo, BiH Ministry of Defence, and NGO engagement.
+Ardanela Ridzalovic is UNV Country Coordinator for Bosnia and Herzegovina.
+She has led and managed the UNV Field Unit since August 2018.
+She is responsible for effective strategic planning, leading mobilization and placement of UN Volunteers, operational support to volunteers, and advocacy and positioning of UNV interests in the country.
+She holds an MA in International Relations and Diplomacy from the Faculty of Political Sciences, University in Sarajevo.
+Prior to joining the UNV Field Unit, Ardanela gained expertise in project management while working for the British Embassy in Sarajevo, BiH Ministry of Defence, and through NGO engagement.

 Mr. David Saunders has 20 years of experience with the United Nations.
 He has served as UN Women Representative since 2013, currently in Bosnia and Hercegovina, and previously in Albania.
 He held key roles working for government in Oman, with IRC in The Netherlands and the private sector in Brazil, Malaysia and the UK.
 David joined the UN in the early 1990s when he led a range of operations with UNOPS, UNDP, UNFPA, OCHA and UNMIS.
 His experience in 11 countries includes information services for humanitarian coordination in crises around the world; UN coordination across Southern Sudan where post conflict, humanitarian and development efforts were simultaneously ongoing; and in Afghanistan, focused on census operations, the health sector and establishment of the first government information systems.